kubecost/cluster-turndown/README.md

 ### EKS & AWS kops Setup

 For EKS cluster provisioning, if using `eksctl`, make sure that you use the `--managed` option when creating the cluster.
 Unmanaged nodegroups should be upgraded to managed.
-[More info](https://eksctl.io/usage/eks-managed-nodes/).
+Learn more in eksctl's [EKS managed nodegroups](https://eksctl.io/usage/nodegroup-managed/) doc.

 Create a new User or IAM role with **AutoScalingFullAccess** permissions.